 - Related Entries

-Traditionally, to hold a realist position with respect to X is to hold that X exists in a mind-independent manner.
+Traditionally, to hold a realist position with respect to X is to hold that X exists in a mind-independent manner (in the relevant sense of “mind-independence”).
 On this view, moral anti-realism is the denial of the thesis that moral properties—or facts, objects, relations, events, etc. (whatever categories one is willing to countenance)—exist mind-independently.
 This could involve either (1) the denial that moral properties exist at all, or (2) the acceptance that they do exist but that existence is (in the relevant sense) mind-dependent.
 Barring various complications to be discussed below, there are broadly two ways of endorsing (1): moral noncognitivism and moral error theory.
-Proponents of (2) may be variously thought of as moral subjectivists, or idealists, or constructivists.
+Proponents of (2) may be variously thought of as moral non-ojectivists, or idealists, or constructivists.
 Using such labels is not a precise science, nor an uncontroversial matter; here they are employed just to situate ourselves roughly.
 In this spirit of preliminary imprecision, these views can be initially characterized as follows:

 Moral noncognitivism holds that our moral judgments are not in the business of aiming at truth.
 So, for example, A.J.
 Ayer declared that when we say “Stealing money is wrong” we do not express a proposition that can be true or false, but rather it is as if we say “Stealing money!!” with the tone of voice indicating that a special feeling of disapproval is being expressed (Ayer 1971: 110).
 Note how the predicate “…is wrong” has disappeared in Ayer's translation schema; thus the issues of whether the property of wrongness exists, and whether that existence is mind-dependent, also disappear.

 The moral error theorist thinks that although our moral judgments aim at the truth, they systematically fail to secure it.
 The moral error theorist stands to morality as the atheist stands to religion.
-Noncognitivism regarding theistic discourse is not very plausible (though see Smith 1980); rather, it would seem that when a theist says “God exists” (for example) she is expressing something that aims to be true.
+Noncognitivism regarding theistic discourse is not very plausible (though see Lovin 2005); rather, it would seem that when a theist says “God exists” (for example) she is expressing something that purports to be true.
 According to the atheist, however, the claim is untrue; indeed, according to her, theistic discourse in general is infected with error.
-The moral error theorist claims that when we say “Stealing is wrong” we are asserting that the act of stealing instantiates the property of wrongness, but in fact nothing instantiates this property, and thus the utterance is untrue.
+The moral error theorist claims that when we say “Stealing is wrong” we are asserting that the act of stealing instantiates the property of wrongness, but in fact nothing instantiates this property (or there is no such property at all), and thus the utterance is untrue.
 (Why say “untrue” rather than “false”?
 See section 4 below.)
 Indeed, according to her, moral discourse in general is infected with error.

 As a first approximation, then, moral anti-realism can be identified as the disjunction of three theses: